Gilles86/braincoder/README.rst

-..
-Braincoder documentation master file, created by sphinx-quickstart on Tue Nov 21 10:10:09 2023.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to Braincoder's documentation!
 ======================================

-**Braincoder** is a package to fit encoding models to neural data (for now fMRI) and to then *invert* those model to decode stimulus information from neural data.
+**Braincoder** is a package to fit encoding models to neural data (for now fMRI) and to then *invert* those models to decode stimulus information from neural data.

 Important links
 ===============